-The Pre-Professional Office uploads your Committee Letter and individual letters of evaluation to medical or dental schools once in a given cycle.
+The Pre-Professional Office uploads your Committee Letter and individual letters of evaluation to your designated health profession programs once in a given cycle.
 Additional letters must be submitted through the AMCAS Letter Service (or other primary application service).
 Our office does not upload additional letters that are not indicated to be a part of your committee packet.
 If you would like an additional letter uploaded to either all of your schools, a subset, or a single school, you will request the letter through the AMCAS Letter Service.
 This is fully explained in the AMCAS Applicant Guide.